Tanya Flanagan

 Tanya P. Flanagan is an American politician.
 She has been a member of the Nevada Assembly since 2024.
 A member of the Democratic Party, she was elected in the 2024 Nevada Assembly election.
 In 2020, she ran for Clark County Commission in District D. Flanagan is a breast cancer survivor.
 Her experiences encouraged her to become a healthcare advocate.

+Flanagan declined to run for re-election in 2026.